jacobwyke/vagrant-graphite/README.md

 Virtual machine defaults to 10.0.1.100.

+If you get a server 500 message when attempting to view graphite try to provision the VM again with:

+	vagrant provision

 #Adding Data#
 To add test data you can run the graphite example client which can be found at '/opt/graphite/examples/example-client.py'